imengyu/vue3-context-menu/README.md

 ## Customize

 The menu provides some slots that allow you to customize some parts of the rendering.
-For details, please refer to the example source code [examples\views\BasicCustomize.vue](examples\views\BasicCustomize.vue) [examples\views\ComponentCustomize.vue](examples\views\ComponentCustomize.vue)。
+For details, please refer to the example source code [examples/views/BasicCustomize.vue](examples/views/BasicCustomize.vue) [examples/views/ComponentCustomize.vue](examples/views/ComponentCustomize.vue)。

 ## API reference

----

 ### Component mode: component properties and description